jstclair/knockout-virtual-grid/README.md

     <link href="bower_components/knockout-virtual-grid/out/knockout-virtual-grid.min.css" rel="stylesheet" />
 ```

-Then, you need to register it as a Knockout component in your project:
+* Register it as a Knockout component in your project:

 ```javascript
 ko.components.register('virtual-grid', {